 TGaz Editor: Modify the inserted paragraphs in Cl.
 11.22.6.2 as shown below:

-(a) if dot11NonTriggerBasedRangingRespImplemented is true, the STA shall set the non-TB Ranging Responder field of the Extended Capabilities element to 1.
+A STA in which (#1433) dot11NonTriggerBasedRangingRespImplemented is true shall set the non-TB Ranging Responder field of the Extended Capabilities element to 1.
 Otherwise it shall set the non-TB Ranging Responder field of the Extended Capabilities element to 0.

-(b) if dot11TriggedBasedRangingRespImplemented is true, the STA shall set the TBRanging Responder field of the Extended Capabilities element to 1.
+A STA in which (#1433) dot11TriggedBasedRangingRespImplemented is true shall set the TBRanging Responder field of the Extended Capabilities element to 1.
 Otherwise it shall set the TB Ranging Responder field of the Extended Capabilities element to 0.

+A STA in which dot11FineTimingMsmtRespActivated is true and dot11SecureLTFImplemented is true shall set the Secure LTF Support field of the Extended Capabilities element to 1.
+Otherwise it shall set the Secure LTF Support field to 0.

+A STA in which dot11RSTARequiresPMFActivated is true shall set the Protection of Range Negotiation and Measurement Management Frames Required field of the Extended Capabilities element to 1.
+Otherwise it shall set the Protection of Range Negotiation and Measurement Management Frames Required field to 0.

-PDMG Ranging: it shall set the DMG Range Measurement field of the Extended Capabilities element to 1.
-Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.
-A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1.
-PEDMG Ranging, it shall set the EDMG Range Measurement field of the Extended Capabilities element to 1.
+A non-EMDG STA which implements support for the mechanisms described in 11.22.6.3.6 (Negotiation for direction measurement for PDMG/PEDMG) and in 11.22.6.4.2.1 (PDMG/PEDMG measurement exchange) (#1433) shall set the DMG Range Measurement field of the Extended Capabilities element to 1.
+Otherwise it shall set the DMG Range(#2124) Measurement field of the Extended Capabilities element to 0.
+An EDMG STA which implements support for mechanisms described in 11.22.6.3.6 (Negotiation for direction measurement for PDMG/PEDMG), in 11.22.6.4.2.1 (PDMG/PEDMG measurement exchange) and in 11.22.6.4.2.1.6 (Secure measurement exchange for EDMG STAs) (#1433)shall set the EDMG Range Measurement field of the Extended Capabilities element to 1.
 Otherwise it shall set the EDMG Range Measurement field of the Extended Capabilities element to 0.
-It may also set the EDMG OFDM Range Measurement field of the Beamforming Capabilities subelement to 1 if it additionally supports OFDM ranging Otherwise it shall set the EDMG Range Measurement field of the Extended Capabilities element to 0.
-A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1.
+It may also set the EDMG OFDM Range Measurement field of the Beamforming Capabilities subelement to 1 if it additionally supports OFDM ranging.
+Otherwise it shall set the EDMG OFDM Range Measurement field of the Beamforming Capabilities subelement to 0.

 TGaz Editor: Add the following paragraphs to the start of Cl.
 11.22.6.3.6 as shown below: